-The Net-Zero America study[1] and other studies which adopt such approaches, generally find that the incremental NPV of the total system costs of net-zero pathways relative to the reference case results in only a modest, if any, increase in energy service expenditures as a percentage of the nation's GDP.
+The Net-Zero America study^[1] and other studies which adopt such approaches, generally find that the incremental NPV of the total system costs of net-zero pathways relative to the reference case results in only a modest, if any, increase in energy service expenditures as a percentage of the nation's GDP.

 Net-zero transitions are fundamentally much more capital intensive than traditional energy systems.
 These higher system capital costs are generally incurred up front, but the increased capital spend is at least partly offset by lower operating and fuel costs.
-The transition can result in affordable energy services, if the required rapid rate of capital mobilisation is met and maintained, with a low cost-of-capital and low inflation in relation to energy transition equipment and materials, construction services, and labour input costs.
+The transition can result in affordable energy services, if the required rapid rate of capital mobilisation is met and maintained, with a low cost-of-capital applied to capital investments and low inflation (escalation) in relation to energy transition equipment and materials, construction services, and labour input costs.

-The assumptions in relation to inflation (as a proxy for economic growth and input cost inflation on the energy sector) and the Weighted Average Cost of Capital (WACC) used in the model are therefore critical.
+In addition, the modelling framework uses a social discount rate to discount the future benefits and costs of the transition to society, to real (2020) dollars.
+The assumptions in relation to inflation (as a proxy for economic growth and input cost inflation on the energy sector), the Weighted Average Cost of Capital (WACC) and the social discount rate used in the model are therefore critical.